A few virtual hiccups, abundant global relief as Biden puts the U.S. back in the game on climate efforts

 The first day was not all rose petals for Biden, however.

-An impassioned young climate activist lectured everyone, her U.S. hosts included, for ignoring the consequences of official actions to protect fossil fuel industries, build pipelines and “extractive infrastructure.”
+An impassioned climate activist lectured everyone, her U.S. hosts included, for ignoring the consequences of official actions to protect fossil-fuel industries and build pipelines and “extractive infrastructure.”

 Greenhouse gas emissions should be eliminated by 2030, not just slashed as Biden is proposing, Xiye Bastida told the session.